PCPS/wisper-sidekiq/README.md

 In order to define custom [sidekiq_options](https://github.com/mperham/sidekiq/wiki/Advanced-Options#workers) you can add `sidekiq_options` class method in your subscriber definition - those options will be passed to Sidekiq's `set` method just before scheduling the asynchronous worker.

+### Delay execution of job

+Do delay the execution of the worker, define a `job_delay` in the subscriber, returning the seconds for sidekiq to wait for execution

 ## Compatibility

 The same Ruby versions as Sidekiq are offically supported, but it should work